-Introduction: Scope of the Self-Regulatory Initiative
+1 Introduction: Scope of the Self-Regulatory Initiative

-This Self-Regulatory Initiative (SRI) establishes a voluntary agreement, under the terms of EU Directive 2009/125/EC on Energy Related Products, for improved energy and resource efficiency, and end-of-life treatment and recycling of Games Consoles, which use more than 20 watts in Active Game mode.
-Accessories or other devices that may be used with the console but derive their power from other sources and game software are not included in the scope of this proposal.
+This Self-Regulatory Initiative (SRI) establishes a voluntary agreement, under the terms of EU Directive 2009/125/EC on Energy Related Products, for improved energy and resource efficiency, and end-of-life treatment and recycling of Games Consoles de.
+Accessories or other devices that may be used with the console but derive their power from other sources and game software are not included in the scope of this SRI.